No Limits: Beech Grove teen finds passion in adaptable sport

 Fotheringham, also born with spina bifida, has since gone on to receive national exposure and was recently named the runner-up on the inaugural season of NBC’s “America’s Got Talent: Extreme” in March.

-Appleton eventually competed in the sport himself just four years later at the WCMX World Championship in Texas.
+Appleton competed in the sport just four years later at the WCMX World Championship in Texas.
 His mother, Samantha Appleton, said the family saw a flyer online about the event.

 It was there that Cody James Appleton was able to meet Fotheringham in-person and even got some one-on-one time.

-“It was pretty cool getting to ride with him and I also got to ride with him aside from the competition,” Cody James Appleton said.
+“It was pretty cool getting to ride with him, and I also got to ride with him aside from the competition,” Appleton said.

-Riders use specialized wheelchairs for WCMX in order to execute tricks and stunts that come with a reinforced framing, grind bar, carbon fibre push wheels, skateboard or rollerblade wheels, suspension castors and a seatbelt.
+Riders use specialized wheelchairs for WCMX, to execute tricks and stunts, that come with a reinforced framing, grind bar, carbon fibre push wheels, skateboard or rollerblade wheels, suspension castors and a seatbelt.

 “The way that it is designed is that it can receive higher impacts when it drops off the ramps,” Samantha Appleton said.
 “It also has different pressure points, so that when they do drop, they’re not hurting their back.”